allsway/swap-user-ids-py/README.md

 ####swapids.py
 Takes as arguments:
    - offset value
-   - total number of patrons that should be updated on that call (~16 records update per minute)
+   - total number of patrons that should be updated on that call
    - swapids.txt

 ####swapids.txt